What is fermentation and are fermented foods beneficial for me?

 - Acetic acid fermentation: acetic acid production is actually a two-step process.
 The first step is the creation of alcohol by yeasts.
-And the second step is fermentation of the alcohol by acetic acid-producing bacteria, such as the creation of apple cider vinegar.
+And the second step is the fermentation of the alcohol by acetic acid-producing bacteria, such as the creation of apple cider vinegar.

 Top 10 Fermented Foods (List)

 Many of our most beloved food and drink are fermented, such as wine, beer, cheese and even chocolate!
-However, not all fermented foods contain live active microbes.
+However, not all fermented foods contain live-active microbes.
 Microbes can die off in the fermentation process when all the available food has been fermented, as is common with yogurt bacteria.
 They can also be killed off by cooking or pasteurization.
-But when we talk about fermented foods, we usually think of the foods that contain living beneficial microbes, such as the foods in this fermented foods list below!
+But when we talk about fermented foods, we usually think of the foods that contain living beneficial bacteria and microbes, such as the foods in this fermented foods list below!
 And you might not know this, but Bio-K+ fresh drinkable probiotics are fermented!
 So Bio-K+ is unique in that it is a living, fermented food made from 100% probiotic, lactic acid bacteria.

 - Kefir: the fermentation starter for kefir is called a “grain”.
 These “grains” are actually a mixture of bacteria (lactic acid and acetic acid) as well as yeasts to create a slightly sparkling, tart drink.
 You can find kefir made from dairy, coconut or even a water base.